 Active living can include daily walks, bicycle rides, working in the yard, and spending time outdoors.

 Daily activity not only benefits the body but also benefits emotional health through a sense of well-being.

-Active senior citizens can maintain their independence for a long time while enjoying social contact with others in their daily lives.
+Active senior citizens can maintain their independence for a long time while enjoying social contact with others daily.

-Older people can also benefit cognitively from daily activity due to improvements in sleep patterns and concentration.
+Older people can also benefit cognitively from daily activity due to improved sleep patterns and concentration.